What is a prefab fireplace?

 These panels protect the metal firebox by lowering the temperature to the metal.
 Behind the metal firebox is the wooden structure of the chimney chase.

 Without refractory panels or with damaged panels, too much heat can get to the metal firebox behind the panels.
-This can then heat the wood behind the firebox.
-In addition, if the metal firebox gets too hot, the metal firebox may warp and the refractory panels will no longer fit.
+This can then heat the wood framing behind the firebox.
+In addition, if the metal firebox gets too hot, the metal firebox may warp and new refractory panels will no longer fit.

 Burning too hot of a fire will crack the refractory panels.